 9.)
 Prune.
 No. Fall is not your traditional time to prune, but what I always remind gardeners and farmers is that the winter brings heavy rains, snow and wind depending on which neck of the woods you’re in.
 A little pruning: cutting out a little dead wood to clean up the structure of your trees, removing any of the smaller limbs that might be crossing or creating a spot to hold snow weight, removing branches that might snap in the wind, are good things.
 You can always prune back up to 25% of any tree and anytime without causing harm.

 Hope this helps.
 To me, the fruit orchard is one of the most important parts of our garden and one that we give a lot of love too.
-Taking a little extra time this fall will pay big dividends next spring.
+Taking a little extra time this fall will pay big dividends for a safe and healthy garden next spring.
 Happy fall everybody…

 © Randy Ritchie 2020